AndersDeath/diary2/000-current.md

 # 24 November - Wednesday - Gündoğan - 56 day of immigration

 I woke up about na hour ago.
 The internet doesn't work.
 Another sad thing that we bought an additional internet package yesterday.
 It's nor clear but I wasn't applied and doesnt work now.
 It's very nervous when your job depends on an internet connection and you don't have it.
+I believe that I need to go to the city center and try to resolve in turkcell office which is my mobile operator.